 Chances are that one of the reasons you were drawn to your partner is that you had a hell of a lot of fun in each other’s company.
 This doesn’t mean that you have to spend all your time console gaming or playing games down at the pub or whatever, but rather that there are activities and subjects that you get excited about doing together.

 Keeping fun alive is one of the best ways to make sure your relationship continues to thrive, but that fun needs to take both partners’ interests into consideration.
 It’s likely that we all know a couple in which one partner’s passion takes precedence over the other’s, and the latter will just plod along halfheartedly in order to keep the peace, but that’s far from an ideal dynamic.
 There are undoubtedly plenty of interests that you both share, and if other passions aren’t agreed upon, then compromise can come into play.

 As an example, while both partners might be really into their monthly rave parties, partner 1 can drum up a bit of enthusiasm for the other’s weekend football events, while partner 2 can try to put some effort into Friday evening board games with the neighbors.

 …you get the idea.

 To err is human, and we all err a lot.
-We’re all flawed creatures in many ways, so the key really is to recognize the fact that your partner is going to cock up on occasion.
+We’re all flawed creatures in many ways, so the key really is to recognize the fact that your partner is going to screw up on occasion.
 It might take them a while to learn your boundaries, or what you like in bed, and they might forget that you hate cucumbers or that one does not mention Aunt Diane at family gatherings, but you know what?
 That’s okay.
 You know why?
-Because you’re going to cock up too, and you’d prefer it if they were patient and understanding with you instead of losing their shit in your general direction.
+Because you’re going to screw up too, and you’d prefer it if they were patient and understanding with you instead of losing their cool in your general direction.